gauravsangwan/SIFTastic/VisualClassification/Readme.md

 ```

 <b> Dataset Used </b> <br>
-You can use images inside 'dataset' folder as the datset for running the classifier.
+You can use images inside the 'dataset' folder as the dataset for running the classifier.

+<b> Comparative Study </b> <br>
+The classifier is evaluated based on experimentation over various sets of no. of clusters and kernel type of the SVM classifier.
+You can refer to the `BoWC.ipynb` file.